presnick/ProgramsInformationPeople/_sources/Iteration/TraversalandtheforLoopByIndex.rst

 **Check your understanding**

-.. mchoicemf:: test_question8_9_1
+.. mchoice:: test_question8_9_1
    :answer_a: 0
    :answer_b: 1
    :answer_c: 2
    :answer_d: 3
    :answer_e: 6
+   :feedback_a: idx % 2 is 0 whenever idx is even.
+   :feedback_b: idx % 2 is 0 whenever idx is even.
+   :feedback_c: idx % 2 is 0 whenever idx is even.
+   :feedback_d: idx % 2 is 0 whenever idx is even.
+   :feedback_e: idx % 2 is 0 whenever idx is even.
    :correct: d
-   :feedback_a: idx % 2 is 0 whenever idx is even
-   :feedback_b: idx % 2 is 0 whenever idx is even
-   :feedback_c: idx % 2 is 0 whenever idx is even
-   :feedback_d: idx % 2 is 0 whenever idx is even
-   :feedback_e: idx % 2 is 0 whenever idx is even

    How many times is the letter p printed by the following statements?